AgnesGrace/webpack_boilerplate/Readme.md

 # Brief introduction to Modules

-Modules are just JavaScript files that we can import into other JavaScript files.
-We can then use the code that is in the module in the file that we import it into.
+Modules are JavaScript files that we can import into other JavaScript files.

 We need to export what we want from the file.
 This could be a function, a class or even just a variable value or an object.
 Modules can be our own files and code or they can be part of a package that we install using `NPM` (`Node Package Manager`) or `yarn` which is also a `package manager` for `Node.js`.
 If you want to use NPM modules in the front-end, you need to use a module bundler like Webpack.